PawiX25/PeerPictionary/readme.md

 3. Wait for players in the lobby
 4. Mark yourself as ready
 5. Take turns drawing and guessing!
+6. When drawing:
+   - Choose from 3 random words within 15 seconds
+   - Use drawing tools to illustrate the word
+   - Cannot reveal word in chat
+7. When guessing:
+   - Type guesses in the chat
-6. First correct guess gets 100 points
+   - First correct guess gets 100 points
-7. Quick guesses (within 10s) get 50 points
+   - Quick guesses (within 10s) get 50 points
-8. Regular guesses get 25 points
+   - Regular guesses get 25 points

 ## Technology Stack